masc-ucsc/docs/docs/pyrope/04-variables.md

 mut z@[0] = 0b11 // compile error, '0b11` overflows the maximum allowed value of `z@[0]`
 ```

+!!!Note
+    It is important to remember that in Pyrope all the operations use signed
+    numbers.
+This means that an and-reduce over any positive number is always going
+    to be zero because the most significant bit is zero, E.g: `0xFF@&[] == 0`.
+In
+    some cases, a close range will be needed if the intention is to ignore sign.
+    E.g: `0xFF@&[0..<8] == -1`.

 Another important characteristic of the bit selection is that the order of the
 bits on the selection do not affect the result.
 Internally, it is a bitmask